syncfusion-content/uwp-docs/uwp/Scheduler/Commands.md

 ## EditCommand

-By triggering **EditCommand** of ScheduleCommands, the editor window can be opened with all the field with the last selected appointment detail, without using any UI.
-After that you can modify the required value and save the appointment.
+By triggering **EditCommand** of ScheduleCommands, the editor window can be opened with all the fields with the last selected appointment details, without using any UI.
+After that, you can modify the required values and save the appointment.

 {% highlight c# %}